 It’s been a funny old summer for cycling, from the highs of Bradley Wiggins’ triumph to the murky scandal surrounding Lance Armstrong and doping, bikes haven’t been far from the headlines.
 More recently Wiggins and his coach were both involved in road accidents which raised the question of driver liability, if they could get run over then what hope does anyone else have?

-I cycle a lot, and I don’t feel scared as you can see from my graph above, but I do constantly have ‘plase don’t kill me!’ at the back of my mind.
+I cycle a lot, and I don’t feel scared as you can see from my graph above, but I do constantly have ‘please don’t kill me!’ at the back of my mind.
+Cycling has made me fitter, stronger and has taught me a lot over the last few years, the benefits definitely outweigh the risks.
 Rospa’s latest report says that T junctions and roundabouts are the worst spots for cyclist accidents.
 Strict liability, which is in place in the Netherlands places responsibility on the least vulnerable road user.
 If you’re in an accident in the UK it still depends on witnesses otherwise it’s your word against the driver.
 My best advice against accidents is thus:

 Lights and hi-vis are so important, especially in winter